Duties of an executor or administrator

 - Telephone and postage costs

-- A solicitor who assists you with your role as personal representative is entitled to charge for their time.
+- A solicitor who assists you with your role as executor or administrator is entitled to charge for their time.
 These professional costs are paid by the estate.

-Can I be held liable for my actions as personal representative?
+Can I be held liable for my actions as an executor or administrator?

-Yes, as personal representative, you can be held liable if you cause a loss to the estate.
+Yes, as executor or administrator, you can be held liable if you cause a loss to the estate.
 We advise you to work with a solicitor to avoid any mistakes being made during the administration period.
 If you have any questions, please feel free to .

 Very pleased with the service I received from Slater and Gordon.
 All actions required were carried out in a sympathetic and efficient manner.
 Clarification of requirements were indicated in a clear and precise detail with good communication.
 Mr S, Lancashire (wills, trusts & probate case)